 You do want a blazer over your shirt, but again, a tie is not necessary.
 Make sure that your shirt is the appropriate length and is tucked in rather than fitting loosely over your skirt.
-A blazer is also useful because it gives you some pockets to carry business cards, pens and anything else you might need.
-This will leave you hands-free for meeting and greeting.
+A blazer is also useful because it gives you some pockets to carry business cards, pens, and anything else you might need.
+This will leave you hands-free for meetings and greeting.

 The dont’s of women’s trade show attire are mainly about making sure you and your staff are comfortable.
 As such, you want to avoid high heels completely.
 Instead, look for a beautiful pair of flats.
 You will find these a lot easier on your feet at a trade show where you’ll be standing for most of the time.

 Make sure that you are not wearing piercings anywhere other than your ears.
 You might also want to take a few of your ear piercings out if you have them completely covered in jewelry.
 Again, this is about maintaining a professional look and style.